 "Blue Moon" is a song on Beck's upcoming album, Morning Phase.

 Beck explained in a radio interview that "Blue Moon" was not recorded with the rest of Morning Phase, and instead of featuring his band, he made it "at home while fooling around."
 (Roger and Joey do appear on it though.)
 Beck even referred to it as a "demo."
-Beck then forgot about it until the last minute, when he pulled it out and it seemed to fit with the rest of the album he had been working on and included it on the record.
+After making the song, he forgot about it until the last minute, when he rediscovered it, and it seemed to fit with the rest of the album he had been working on.
 Ironically, it then became the lead-off representative single for Morning Phase.

 Beck did note the song's connection to Elvis in a couple of interviews, so it seems to have been a fairly explicit and purposeful reference.
 He told Filter Magazine, that the song "came to him" while reading Peter Gualnick's biography of Elvis, Careless Love: The Unmaking Of Elvis Presley.
 As he wrote "Blue Moon," Beck was imagining Elvis at the end of his career, isolated by fame. "[Elvis] was far removed from where he started, which was this sort of beautiful, pure place.
 He was just this kid who wanted to play music," Beck explained.
 (He's mentioned "isolation" in regards to this song a few times.
 Also, note how that ties it to "Wave.")

-Beck took "Blue Moon" to a more universal place.
-In one interview, he compared it to the sparse imagery of a Hank Williams song (Austin City Limits interview, April 2014).
-Expanding on Elvis' situation, he continued, "And that's just the way life is.
+Beck took "Blue Moon" to a more universal place, though, and was not just writing about Elvis' situation.
+He continued, "And that's just the way life is.
 It's like the Talking Heads song - 'how did I get here?'
 What is it?
 And I think that's what happens around that period in your life.
 You get to a certain point where you're just, 'How did I...?'
 I was thinking about Elvis at that moment and that was heartbreaking to me."
 [Quote from Filter Magazine Feb.
 2014] This idea of I should be at one place, while I'm at another, is frustrating for anyone, but perhaps even more tragic in a figure like Elvis who should have been able to go anywhere he wanted and had more freedom.

 "Blue Moon" was probably the key Morning Phase song for the stage show on the 2014 tours.
 Beck played 57 shows, and "Blue Moon" at 55 of them.
-He also did it two other times before the tour started on TV.
+He also did it two other times on television, before the tour started.

-The live debut came on Saturday Night Live, when Beck's band included Father John Misty as an extra guitarist.
-A few weeks later, they also did it on Ellen, but with Chris Price as the extra guitarist.
+The live debut came on Saturday Night Live, when Beck's band included Father John Misty as an extra guitarist/singer.
+A few weeks later, they also did it on Ellen DeGeneres' talk show, but with Chris Price as the extra guitarist.
 During the actual tours, for the first leg, there was no extra guitarist, and then Jason Falkner joined the group permanently in that position.
 Probably, the more voices/guitarists the better, on a song like "Blue Moon."